kevinharperr/concrete-mix-database/database_export/LESSONS_LEARNED.md

 - **Inappropriate Reuse of IDs**: Discovered multiple runs of import scripts were creating duplicate records with inconsistent IDs.
 Always clean the database and reset sequences before fresh imports.

+### Database Schema Alignment Lessons (22.05.2025)

+- **Model-Documentation Alignment**: Discovered multiple discrepancies between the documented schema (DB_SCHEMA.md) and the actual models implementation.
+It's critical to maintain tight synchronization between documentation and code, particularly for database schemas.

+- **Missing Fields Impact**: Several important fields were missing from models that were documented in the schema, including property relationships in PerformanceResult and physical properties in Material and ConcreteMix models.
+These omissions limited data collection capabilities.

+- **Migration Challenges**: Adding new fields to models with existing data requires careful consideration of nullability and defaults.
+We encountered issues with auto_now_add fields which required making them nullable to allow for successful migrations.

+- **Import Script Adaptation**: When enhancing models with new fields, corresponding import scripts must be updated to utilize these fields.
+We successfully updated the import_ds1.py script to use the newly added property field in PerformanceResult, improving data clarity and relationship modeling.

+- **Field Name Consistency**: Maintaining consistent field names across documentation, models, and import scripts is essential for preventing runtime errors and data inconsistencies.
+We standardized naming patterns to ensure alignment across all components of the system.

+### Dataset Import Strategy Revision (27.05.2025)

+- **Comprehensive Data Capture**: Shifted from strict validation during import to importing all data first and validating afterward.
+This approach ensures complete data preservation and allows for more flexible data analysis later.

+- **Validation as a Separate Step**: Recognizing that research datasets often contain outliers or unusual values that might be valid in certain contexts, we now preserve all original data and implement validation as a separate analysis step using tools like pandas.

+- **Primary Key Resolution**: Fixed critical issues with mix object IDs in the import process by always fetching fresh mix objects from the database before creating related components and performance results.
+This ensures proper relationship integrity.

+- **Field Name Alignment**: Resolved issues with mismatched field names (e.g., 'notes' field being passed to models that don't have it) and primary key field references (using specific field names like 'mix_id' and 'property_name' instead of assuming 'id').

+- **Transaction Management**: Implemented proper transaction management using Django's transaction.atomic() to ensure database consistency during imports.

 ### Validation Tools Development

 - **Diagnostic Script Creation**: Developed multiple diagnostic scripts to identify and analyze water-binder ratio issues: